XpressReal/xpressreal-wiki/en/src/content/docs/guides/getting-started.md

 XpressReal can be powered by Type-C connector with 12V input voltage(your PD power supply need to support this voltage), recommended to use a power supply with a rated maximum current greater than 2A.

-It also support GbE PoE power supply, you can get power and network connection with a ethernet switch which support PoE.

 ### Boot Media

 There is no stock firmware in the onboard eMMC, you need to prepare a microSD card with at least 8GB capacity to install the OS image.